ehrrsn7/procedural-programming/python/Unit-1/1.0-First-Program/README.md

 1. Download the project files onto your machine
-2. Navigate to your folder using **Visual Studio Code** 3.0 - Ensure you have Python installed on your machine
+2. Navigate to your folder using **Visual Studio Code**
+3. Ensure you have Python installed on your machine
-3. Activate the virtual environment and download all the dependencies
+4. Activate the virtual environment using `venv` and download all the dependencies
-4. Run the program using `python`
+5. Run the program using `python`
-5. Verify your solution with `pytest`
+6. Verify your solution with `pytest`
-6. Verify your style with `flake8`
+7. Verify your style with `flake8`
-7. Turn it into Google Classroom
+8. Turn it into Google Classroom

 This entire process will be demonstrated in "Example - Hello World" at the end of the chapter.